Srijan-Petwal/R3F-Document-Helper-Agent/README.md

 ## Overview

-Most LLMs answer R3F questions from memory which drifts out of date.
-This agent instead **retrieves Official R3F documentation from Pinecone** and reasons over it, using a **LangGraph agent** that calls retrieval as a *tool* rather than a fixed pipeline step.
+Most LLMs answer R3F questions from memory — which drifts out of date.
+This agent instead **retrieves real R3F documentation from Pinecone** and reasons over it, using a **LangGraph agent** that calls retrieval as a *tool* rather than a fixed pipeline step.

 ```text
 Documentation → Retrieval → Agent → Answer